RabindraManandhar/Strawberry_Health_AI/README.md

-̌# Strawberry Plant Health AI
+# Strawberry Plant Health AI

+A YOLOv8-based AI project for disease detection and classification.

+## Overview

 This project focuses on leveraging computer vision and YOLOv8 to detect and classify the health of strawberry plants.
 The workflow includes downloading open dataset, fine-tuning models, real-time classification of images using a camera as well as classification of images on a server.